pepone/redhat-rpm-config/buildflags.md

   dynamic linker is instructed to revoke write permissions after dynamic linking.
 Full protection of relocation data requires the `-z now` flag (see below).
+* `--as-needed`: In the final link, only generate ELF dependencies for shared objects that actually provide symbols required by the link.
+  Shared objects which are not needed to fulfill symbol dependencies are essentially ignored due to this flag.
 * `-z defs`: Refuse to link shared objects (DSOs) with undefined symbols (optional, see above).